jamco1229/jamco-personal/content/posts/coming-soon.md

 title: Coming soon&hellip;
 date: 2020-04-06 15:00:00
 ---

-A starter kit for static portfolio sites.
-Lightweight, customisable, open source.
-By [Piper Haywood](https://piperhaywood.com) and [Sam Baldwin](https://sambaldwin.info).
-Coming Spring 2020.
-[Get in touch](mailto:mail@sb-ph.com) ✉️
+This is a website I'm building using HTML, CSS, and some other stuff.
+This is my first time doing this, and I'm using the starter kit for static portfolio sites by [Piper Haywood](https://piperhaywood.com) and [Sam Baldwin](https://sambaldwin.info).
+I've then linked this up to my obsidian, so that I can publish here often and easily right from the tools I use everyday!